UPchieve/web/README.md

 ## E2E Testing (Under construction)

 ### How it works
 When you run `npm run test:e2e`, the subway and high-line servers are started for you, and subway will use fresh, dockerized postgres and redis instances that are hosted on ports 5500 and 5501 by default.
-The db is seeded with the scripts in the `/db_init` folder of the subway repo on your machine, as well as the test data in `src/tests/e2e/testdata.sql` in this repository.
+The db is seeded with the scripts in the `/db_init` folder of the subway repo on your machine.

 If there was an existing E2E postgres or redis docker container, they will be destroyed before new ones are created.